mbaltieri/mbaltieri.github.io/research/_posts/2021-01-09-friston-blankets.md

 - cognitive science
 comments: true
 <!-- description: >
-  How can we best understand life and cognition?
-How can we combine the results of different technological advances with natural organisms? -->
+  Do Markov blankets in the free energy principle demarkate minds and living systems? -->
 ---

 # The Emperor's New Markov Blankets
-Our manuscript, discussing the role of Markov blankets in cognitive science, is now available as a preprint [here](/assets/pdf/Emperor.pdf).
+Our manuscript, discussing the role of Markov blankets in cognitive science, is now available as a preprint [here](/assets/pdf/EmperorMarkovBlankets_preprint.pdf).
 Work led by Jelle Bruineberg, with Krzysztof Dolega, Joe Dewhurst and myself.

 - **The Emperor's New Markov Blankets**, Bruineberg J., Dolega K., Dewhurst J. and Baltieri, M., *A Preprint, 2020*